This is just general information, not legal advice. If you need legal advice, we urge you to find a lawyer who can help you.

 You might wonder if you’re being harassed for sex- or gender-based reasons, versus whether it’s because of your race, religion, or some other reason

-It’s very common for people to be unsure of exactly why they’re being harassed, or to suspect that there’s a mix of reasons.
+It’s very common for people to not be sure exactly why they’re being harassed, or to suspect that there’s a mix of reasons.
 A Muslim woman may not know whether she’s being harassed because she’s Muslim or because she’s female.
 A gay Anishinaabe man may not know whether he’s being harassed because of his sexual orientation or because he’s Indigenous.

 The reality is, it shouldn’t and doesn’t matter.
 It’s prohibited to harass people on the basis of their sex, sexual orientation, gender identity and gender expression, and also on the basis of their race/ethnicity, disability/ability status, and their religion.
 All those characteristics are protected, which means people can’t harass you because of them.